 What you can do until help arrives

-Nothing is worse than arriving home from a long day at work or a nice relaxing vacation to your home having been flooded from a burst pipe.
-The situation may seem overwhelming, but first things first: take a deep breath, ensure your home is safe, and call SERVPRO of Grapevine/NE Tarrant County.
-Water can move quickly and spread into the most unsuspecting of places like up walls and under floorboards – causing more unexpected damage.
-So, while you’re waiting for help to arrive, below is a list of things to do and not to do help make mitigation of your home a breeze and to get your property and life back to normal.
+Nothing is worse than arriving home from a long day at work or a nice relaxing vacation to your Fort Worth home having been flooded by a burst pipe or broken toilet line.
+Walking into a ton of water all over your floor can be incredibly overwhelming, but first thing’s first: take a deep breath, ensure that your home is safe, and then call SERVPRO of Grapevine/NE Tarrant County!
+Water can move quickly and spread into the most unsuspecting places like up walls, under floorboards, and under refrigerators and cause more unexpected damage.
+So, while you’re waiting for help to arrive, below is a list of things to do and not to do to help make mitigation of your home a breeze and get your property and life back to normal.

 Have A Water Damage Emergency?
 Call (817) 595-2506

 - Remove excess water by mopping and blotting.

 - Wipe excess water from wood furniture after removal of lamps and tabletop items.

 - Remove and prop wet upholstery and cushions.

 - Place aluminum foil or wood blocks between furniture legs and wet carpeting.